-With the Old Mutual Two Oceans Marathon now behind us, many people either ease off the training for a while, and others get bitten by the running bug because of the atmosphere the event present and are now very keen to take part next year.
-Although most of those running the marathon take it very seriously, many runners feel they have plenty of time to train but end up leave training too late and don’t spend enough time on the road.
+After big running races like the Old Mutual Two Oceans Marathon, many runners ease off the training for a while, while others are bitten by the running bug because of the atmosphere the event presents and suddenly become very keen to take part next year.
+Although most of those running a big marathon like this one take it very seriously, many runners feel they have plenty of time to train but end up leave training too late and don’t spend enough time on the road.

 One sign of a good runner is flexibility.
 This means having the ability to run with minimal internal resistance from muscles and joints; thus allowing you to better the efficiency of your stride.
 Minimal internal resistance also means you reduce your risk of injury as your muscles and joints can withstand more by performing more efficiently.

-Cross training exercises like weight lifting can help your running in more ways than you realise.
+Cross-training exercises like weight lifting and EMS training can help your running in more ways than you realise.
 Weight lifting builds stronger muscles and ligaments which are less susceptible to pulls, tears and other injuries.
-Weight lifting also enhances bone density and strength, lowering chances of osteoporosis.
+General strength training also enhances bone density and strength, lowering the chances of osteoporosis.

 The constant pounding of running can often place a lot of pressure on muscles, joints and ligaments, with many runners only managing about 15 hours of running per week.
-Adding cross training like EMS training can add variation to your exercise program, as well as preventing injuries and strengthening your fitness levels and muscles.
+Adding cross-training like a weekly 20-minute EMS session can add variation to your exercise program, as well as preventing injuries, and strengthen your fitness levels and muscles.

-BODYTEC® Lynnwood studio owner, Merle Rautenbach, credits EMS training for her improved strength, enabling her to improve on her running times.
-“I do not have a lot of time to spend on strength training because of all the cardio requirements and a hectic schedule – so BODYTEC® fits perfectly into my training regime,” she says EMS training, like BODYTEC®, is a workout that places no strain on joints and features an Electro Muscle Stimulation training device in combination with typical cardio training.
-BODYTEC® is South Africa’s leading EMS training franchise with 32 studios nationwide.
+BODYTEC Lynnwood studio owner, Merle Rautenbach, credits EMS training for her improved strength, enabling her to improve on her running times.
+“I don’t have a lot of time to spend on strength training because of all the cardio requirements and a hectic schedule – so a 20-minute BODYTEC session fits perfectly into my weekly training regime,” she says.
+BODYTEC EMS training is a high-intensity low-impact workout that places no strain on joints and features an Electro Muscle Stimulation training device in combination with typical functional training.
+BODYTEC is South Africa’s leading EMS training franchise with 40 studios nationwide.